ELECTORAL MANAGEMENT BODIES

 THE ELECTIONS AND BOUNDARIES DEPARTMENT

 The Elections and Boundaries Department was established in 1989.
 Subsequent to the constitutional amendments to Section 88 of the Belize Constitution, amendments were made to the Administrative Provision of the Representation of The People Act (Statutory Instrument 26 of 1988).
 All staffing matters were then transferred from the Elections and Boundaries Commission to the Public Services Commission.
 An amendment to the Belize Constitution by Act No. 2 of 2001, dated February 23, 2001, transferred jurisdiction over the Chief Elections Officer to the Public Services Commission.
 The Chief Elections Officer and staff are responsible for the day-to-day administration and all phases of the electoral process.
 The Chief Elections Officer reports to the Ministry of the Public Service and the Elections and Boundaries Commission on a timely basis.

-The Elections and Boundaries Department is national in scope with one Central Office , fourteen Branch Offices and one Sub-Offices.
+The Elections and Boundaries Department is national in scope with one Central Office , fourteen Branch Offices and one Sub-Office.
 The Central Office, which is located in Belize City, serves as the administration center and storage for all records.
 Three Branch Offices are also located in Belize City and one in Ladyville.
-A Branch Office is located in each district town to serve the other Districts, San Pedro Ambergris Caye and surrounding islands and in the Capital City of Belmopan.
+A Branch Office is located in each town to serve the other Districts, San Pedro Ambergris Caye and surrounding islands and in the Capital City of Belmopan.

 Our Sub-Office is located in:

 Each Branch Office is staffed with Registering and Assistant Registering Officers.

 Under the Representation of The People Act, the areas of responsibility of the Department are Electoral Administration and the Adjustments of Electoral Records at Boundary Redistricting.
 Electoral Administration involves several tasks, which include: